frapa/timers/README.md

 time: 19m 41s
 ```

-You can then resume logging on a previous task by id with
+You can then resume logging on a previous task by id, as follows:

 ```bash
 $ timers log @1